The Current cycle (139 years)

 Here we shall be looking at the conjunction for the emergence of a major new technology linked to the adoption of a major new methodology in pursuing or extending knowledge.
 The Intellectual and Technological changes seem to be not just synchronistic with the four stages of the cycle but sequentially cyclical in that whatever is born at the conjunction, gets extended and challenged at the Out square, maximised at the opposition and reaches a terminal stage at the In square.

 In the ‘Cycles of History’ book, but not this website, there is a third development that matches this cycle.
 It has to do with human rights – in the West fought for and increasingly won by women, blacks and gays from 1965 but now encountering a challenge to their extension.
 It has also to do with individual freedoms – especially the freedom of expression – now challenged by majorities, traditional religions and cultures and even by governments.
-Unlike Computers and Postmodernism it is this side of the Uranus/Pluto cycle that is most reflected in current news reports in the media.
-(It is possible to see this new cycle in human rights development as a subset of postmodernism but it is a categorisation few would understand or agree with)

 THE START OF A NEW CYCLE